Lochan Mor

 Perth Concert Hall, Perth, PH1 5HZ

 The 2024 Big Picture Conference will bring together a diverse group of people united by a shared commitment to nature recovery.
-Join us and an inspirational lineup of speakers for a fun and fulfilling day of presentations, learning opportunities and rewilding discussion.
+This year's inspirational lineup of speakers will cover a range of topics around the theme of ‘Why Not Scotland?’.
+Join us for a fun and fulfilling day of presentations, learning opportunities and rewilding discussion.

 #BigPictureConference